jeffreysun1234/CHServiceTime/README.md

 1. All unit tests run on the Mock flavor.
 2. Android Tests include both Proc and Mock flavors.
 3. Create a custom gradle task for Jacoco to make a merging coverage report of both UnitTest and AndroidTest.

+Run all tests and create the coverage report
+> gradlew clean jacocoAllReport